persvr/perstore/README.md

 when the record does not already exist.
 Stores do not need to implement this method, but may implement for ease of differentiating between creation of new records and updates.
 This should return the identifier of the newly create record.

+construct(object, directives) - This constructs a new persistable object.
+This does not actually store the object, but returns an object with a save() method that can be called to store the object when it is ready.
+This method does not apply to stores, only models and facets.

 subscribe(resource, callback) - Subscribes to changes in the given resource or set of resources.
 The callback is called whenever data is changed in the monitored resource(s).